digitallawyer/openlegaldictionary/_definitions/prjelegatum.md

 ---
 title: Prjelegatum
 permalink: "/definitions/prjelegatum.html"
-body: Lat In Roman law.
+body: Lat in Roman law.
 A payment in advance of the whole or part of the share which a glven heir would he entitled to receive out of an inheritance; corresponding generally to “advancement” in English and American law.
 See Mackeld.
 Rom.
 Law, $ 762
 published_at: '2018-07-07'